The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Conformity signal

 Figure \ref{fig:conformity_signal_at_z0_SAG} shows the mean quenched fractions of secondary galaxies around primary galaxies using the MDPL2-SAG model at $z=0$.
-The errors in f$_Q$ are estimated using the diagonal of the covariance matrix after splitting every sample into 120 subsamples.
-Again, the error bars are very small given the large number of secondary galaxies.
-Although f$_Q$ values for the fiducial cases (red and blue solid lines) are different from those in TNG300, they are qualitatively similar.
-Moreover, the conformity signal (black solid line in the lower panel) is quantitatively similar between both simulations, something already pointed out in \cite{Lacerna_2022}, but in this case, using exactly the same stellar mass range for the primaries.
-The conformity signal does not change after removing former satellite galaxies in the semi-analytic model (grey dashed line), though.
+The errors in $f_{\rm Q}$ are estimated using the diagonal of the covariance matrix after splitting every sample into 120 subsamples.
+Again, the error bars are very small, given the large number of secondary galaxies.
+Although $f_{\rm Q}$ values for the fiducial cases (red and blue solid lines) differ from those in TNG300, they are qualitatively similar.
+Moreover, the conformity signal (black solid line in the lower panel) is quantitatively similar between both simulations, something already pointed out in \cite{Lacerna_2022}, but now using the same stellar mass range for the primaries.
+The conformity signal does not change after removing former satellite galaxies in the semi-analytic model (gray dashed line), though.
 This result is consistent with the unchanged evolution of the physical properties of low-mass central galaxies in MDPL2-SAG after removing the former satellites.
-Again, the contribution of the former satellites to the conformity signal strongly depends on factors such as methodology and technical properties of the simulations, which explain the differences found between the results from \cite{Ayromlou_2023} and \cite{Wang_2023}.
+Using a SAM (LGal-A21) model, \cite{Ayromlou_2023} claim that the contribution of former satellites to the conformity signal is less than 20\%, which is consistent with us using the MDPL2-SAG model in the sense that the contribution of former satellites in two different SAMs is low.

+The two-halo conformity signal seems to depend strongly on the model and the identification of former satellites used.
+This dependency occurs even after carefully classifying this type of galaxies.
+It is likely that the quantitative differences in the contribution of former satellites (``polluting" central galaxies) to the conformity signal occur because of the inherent nature of the simulations.
+The lower contribution in the SAMs compared to that observed in IllustrisTNG300 could be related to their specific technical properties, such as the reconstruction of merger trees or the identification of substructures.
+However, why this contamination is stronger in one model than another is beyond the scope of this paper.